 Vast cultural wealth of folklore in my region was always a great source of inspiration.
-Myths and legends were passed trough generations feeding imagination of people and they kept evolving and growing with their roots in Slavic and Greek mythology.
+Myths and legends were passed through generations feeding the imagination of people, they kept evolving and growing with roots in Slavic and Greek mythology.
 Vampire (Vampir) was the first Serbian word that got in the global vocabulary.
-This myth was originated in Serbia centuries ago and spread trough the world inspiring many writers, artists and movie makers.
-In my illustrative series I’ll try to portray and revive those less known myths.
+This myth originated in Serbia centuries ago and spread trough the world inspiring many writers, artists and movie makers.
+In my illustrative series I’ll try to portray and revive those lesser known myths.

 Baba Yaga is a supernatural being from Slavic folklore.
-She flies around on the mortar or pestle and lives deep in a forest.
+She flies around in a mortar or pestle and lives deep in the forest.
 Her role can be caring, maternal and helpful to anyone who seeks her out but she is also portrayed as ferocious old lady and a villain.
 Baba Yaga is a protector of forest wildlife and in some stories she can shape shift and take a form of many different animals.

 In Slavic mythology Svarog is the sun and fire god.
 He is represented as a divine smith, patron of passionate people that have the ‘fire of the heart’ and of blacksmiths.
 It was believed that he him self forged the sun and gave it to his son Dazhbog to carry it across the sky.
 The root word ‘svar’ means bright, Sanskrit word ‘svarga’ means sky or heaven and in Indo-Aryan “svar” means the sun.
 He is identified with Hephaestus in ancient Greek religion who was also a god of blacksmithing, crafting, metallurgy, fire and volcanoes.
 Ancient Slavs use to swear to Svarog when making a promise or concluding a deal.
 Usage of his name was respected more then the names of other gods, for Slavs Svarog was a symbol of order.